nicholasaiello/greenhouse-pi/README.md

 Use the following project on your `target` Pi, the one you plan to pull metrics from.
 > https://github.com/tijmenvandenbrink/enviroplus_exporter#getting-started

+Once setup, you can verify that Prometheus is correctly pulling metrics from your target, by visiting: http://localhost:9090/targets

 ## Interesting urls